Old Town Hall of Timișoara: Ottoman Turkish inscription

 On the right side of the entrance gate there is an inscription in Ottoman Turkish with Arabic characters.
-Most researchers believe that the inscription refers to the existing Turkish bath on the eastern side of the Liberty Square: Year of erection of this bath, from the time of terror under Ibrahim Ehan, Hedşa 1053.
+Most researchers believe that the inscription refers to the existing hamam (Turkish bathhouse) on the eastern side of the Liberty Square: Year of erection of this bath, from the time of terror under Ibrahim Ehan, Hedşa 1053.
 The inscription is actually the only public testimony of the Ottoman rule in the city.
 According to other researchers, the inscription would have a different translation and would have been originally posted on the walls of the Timișoara Fortress, as it is suggested in the travel journal of Evliya Çelebi, who passed through the Temeşvar Eyalet in 1660:

 Architecture

 From an architectural point of view, the building is made in an eclectic style, with classicist elements, specific to the half of the 19th century.
 Throughout history, the facade of the town hall has been redone several times.
 The old facade was symmetrical, with a gate in the middle, above which is a balcony and the four arched windows of the former boardroom.

 It is structured on three levels: a ground floor at the level of the street pavement and two high floors.
 The facade of the ground floor is less ornate and has a visual role as a pedestal for the columns on the upper floors.
 Above the monumental gate there is a balcony with wrought metal hardware and four arched windows that unfold on the two floors.
 The whole facade of the building is fragmented by numerous boxes delimited by pilasters, each box containing two vertically arranged windows.
 On the frontispiece of the building there is an image of a bportion of the Turkish Timișoara wall, a palisade wall interrupted by Prince Eugene's gate.